DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 2. analyse behaviours and processes within organisations at a number of levels (individual, team, organisation)

-3. apply psychological theory to work settings and prescribe solutions to organisational issues based on such analyses
+3. apply psychological theory to work settings and prescribe solutions for the world of practice

 4. critique competing models and approaches to motivation, assessing their relevance in applied settings